yyyyannisz/Interactive-Lab-Hub/Final Project/Final Project.md

 Raspberry Pi 4 – main computing unit

+Plush duck enclosure – physical embodiment of CyberDuck and housing for the system

 USB microphone – speech input for user interaction

 Mini speaker – audio output for feedback and responses